yanhkawakami/api_voucher_mount/README.md

 ## 😄 How it was solved and my understanding about the case

 The idea was to develop an API with one endpoint using POST method.
-I got the most used voucher amount by each segment using historical data (data.parquet file given by challenge) and using user input I to check in which segment of frequency or recency the user was in.
+I got the most used voucher amount by each segment using historical data (data.parquet.gzip) and using user input I to check in which segment of frequency or recency the user was in.
 Based on this, I got user segment and filtered historical data to find the best voucher amount to return in response.

 To create segments, I used PDF description but for some cases that was not described, I used 'N/A' to mark as invalid values.